apache/flink-statefun/docs/content/docs/sdk/java.md

 ## Types

 Stateful Functions strongly types all messages and state values.
-Because they run in a distributed manner and state values are persisted to stable storage, Stateful Functions aims to provide efficient and easy to user serializers.
+Because they run in a distributed manner and state values are persisted to stable storage, Stateful Functions aims to provide efficient and easy to use serializers.

 Out of the box, all SDKs offer a set of highly optimized serializers for common primitive types; boolean, numerics, and strings.
 Additionally, users are encouraged to plug-in custom types to model more complex data structures.